Choosing the Right Rental Equipment · · 15 min read

 Follow the Rental Process: Step-by-Step Instructions

-2. Contact EZ Equipment Rental: Reach out via phone or visit our website to inquire about availability and pricing for the equipment you are considering.
+2. Contact EZ Equipment Rental: Reach out via phone or visit the website to inquire about availability and pricing for the aerators you are considering.
 EZ Equipment Rental offers flexible rental terms and competitive pricing, making it easy to find a solution that fits your budget.
 Our store hours are Monday to Friday from 7:30 AM to 5:30 PM and Saturday from 7:30 AM to 5:00 PM, ensuring you have ample time to connect with us.

 Implement Post-Aeration Care: Tips for Lawn Maintenance